|

 After that, the evening degenerated.
 The hobbits were soon dancing

-on the tables singing raucous drinking songs from The Shire.
-Then
+on the tables singing raucous drinking songs from the Shire.
+Merry

-Merry invited Eowyn to join him and together they spun along the
+invited Eowyn to join him and, together, they spun along the tables,

-U-shaped tables jumping over bowls of fruit and flowers while
+jumping over bowls of fruit and flowers, while Legolas and Haldir

-Legolas and Haldir clapped enthusiastically.
-Gimli, Eomer, Faramir
+clapped enthusiastically.
+Gimli, Eomer and Faramir took turns

-and Aragorn took turns draining tankards of ale and stacking them
+draining tankards of ale and stacking them in neat piles, whilst

 Then Elladan asked Legolas to sing, and the whole company fell